 I grew up in Dubuque, Iowa, a city I remember making headlines only a couple times: Once when Field of Dreams, filmed nearby, was released, then again a few years later, when an attempt to bring diversity to my nearly all white town resulted in a series of cross burnings.

-If I had joined the newly-launched Gay-Straight Alliance in 2000 or 2001, people would suspect I was gay more than they already did, and I wasn't ready for that.
+The homogeneity that catalyzed one of Dubuque's darkest moments isn't lost on me.
+If I had joined the newly launched Gay-Straight Alliance in 2000 or 2001, people would suspect I was gay more than they already did, and I wasn't ready for that.

 It's far from surprising that many LGBTQ activists are either inspired or haunted by their upbringing.
+The divide between life in parts of America that are LGBTQ-friendly and those that aren't often runs deep.
 It's one Kristen Becker, a Provincetown-based comedian, knows well.

 The idea behind the program is simple.
 "We took young queer adults living in the South, brought them to Ptown, and watched how they thrived when they could be themselves," Becker said.

 Provincetown has long been a haven for queer people, one of America's most accepting LGBTQ communities.
 And giving queer youth a chance to experience a place like that, so far removed from their communities back home, is the kind of formative experience that can change—or save—lives.